-Do you really want to delete project 'It's Political' lookbook ?
+Do you really want to delete project 'It's Political' lookbook?

 Do you really want to delete project Graduation project ?

-Chanelle Edwards is a designer, artist and word play enthusiast currently masquerading as a sales and styling assistant in London.
+Chanelle Edwards is a designer, budding researcher and word play enthusiast currently masquerading as a sales and styling assistant in London.
 A self confessed culture fiend obsessed with the world and intensely curious about the people in it; their lifestyles, environment and experiences.
 Chanelle creates graphics and lettering inspired by this for her emerging t-shirt label 'Clinically Abeast’ providing social commentary and provocative propaganda.
 She also makes handmade rubber basics; vest, dress and skirt sculptures #wearyourartout Currently looking for a new role where she can immerse herself in design, communications or research.

 Processing weekly store deliveries has become my main responsibility.
 Also providing customer service, personal styling and visual merchandising assistance helping to achieve sales and store targets (KPIs)

 Assisted on and contributed to editorials for publications such as I.D, W, Hero, Zoo, Stylist, Noon and Under the Influence magazine’s.
 I have worked on campaigns for companies such as ‘Tusting’ leather bags and ‘Duffy NY' knitwear and I have also dressed actresses for the BIFA awards show in London.